 - For parents of babies born on or after 5 April 2015, Additional Paternity Pay has been replaced with the system of Shared Parental Leave.

 Shared parental leave

-Parents of children born or placed for adoption on or after 5 April 2015 (whether by birth, adoption or surrogacy) will be able to take Shared Parental Leave (SPL) during the first year of the child’s life, or the first year after their placement for adoption.
-Additional Paternity Leave and Pay was abolished from 5 April 2015.
+Parents of children born or placed for adoption on or after 5 April 2015 (whether by birth, adoption or surrogacy) can share up to 50 weeks of Shared Parental Leave (SPL) and up to 37 weeks of pay

 - If the mother or primary adopter returns to work before the end of their period of statutory maternity or adoption leave, the couple can share the remaining leave between them.

 - The remaining leave can be taken in three separate blocks, allowing the mother to return to work for a period, and then return to maternity leave for a further period.

 - Similarly, maternity or adoption pay can be shared between the couple if the mother or primary adopter returns to work before their entitlement to pay has ended.

 From 5 April 2015 parents who are adopting a child, and parents who apply for a parental order in relation to a child born under a surrogacy agreement, will be entitled to the same leave and pay.